17 Popular Wedding Unity Ceremony Ideas and What They Symbolize

-Whether you're researching for religious or cultural reasons, or you're simply looking for ideas to personalize your vows, there are a handful of wedding ceremony rituals that you can consider incorporating into your big day.
-Some of these popular wedding rituals have religious origins, while other ceremony traditions are easily adaptable for secular and non-denominational weddings.
-You might already be familiar with some of the more common options—such as lighting a unity candle, sand ceremony, or breaking a piece of glass—but this guide will ultimately help you choose the best one for your day.
+Whether you're researching wedding unity ceremony ideas for religious or cultural reasons, or you're simply looking for unique ways to personalize your wedding vows, there are a handful of unity ceremony ideas that you can consider incorporating into your big day.
+Some of these popular wedding rituals have religious origins, while other unique unity ceremony ideas are easily adaptable for secular and non-denominational weddings.
+You might already be familiar with some of the more common options—such as lighting a unity candle, sand ceremony, or breaking a piece of glass—but this guide will ultimately help you choose the best one when you're tying the knot.
+Keep reading to learn more about the most popular unity ceremony ideas and their meanings.

 Jumping the broom